 Cambridge District Scout Archives

-All discussions concerning Marching, including this one, must strive to differentiate the act of parading in step (marching) and moving past a point in a review or walking (a march past).
+All discussions concerning Marching, including this one, must strive to differentiate the act of parading in step (marching) and moving past a point in a review (a march past), possibly just walking.
 For some any march assumes that they will be in step.
 A ‘route march’ on the other hand assumes no such regimented step and is outside this discussion.